 University of the Cumberland’s online master’s in education administration program gives licensed educators the opportunity to further develop knowledge, skills and dispositions in order to enhance teaching outcomes within a previously earned certification area.
 For convenience, we offer the option to complete your master’s in education degree online with different concentrations that meet the requirements for a number of academic opportunities.

-- What is a Master's in Education (M.Ed.)
-Degree?
+- What is a Master's of Arts in Education (MAEd)?

-- Is it Worth it to Get a Master's Degree in Education?
+- Is it Worth it to Get a Master's of the Arts in Education Degree?

 - Curriculum and Degree Requirements

 - Certification and Reciprocity

 - Graduate Student Success

 - Accreditation EPSB and CAEP